jersmith/learningtocode/README.md

-A brief introduction to coding, for Abi.
+A brief introduction to coding.

 1. [Setup](#setup)
     1. [Editor](#editor)